Self-enrollment for OnQ is now closed and deadlines for Contracts and Proposals are past. You can contact advising for help with capstone choices.

 - Students read the projects, decide which ones interest them, then students contact the persons who have offered the projects.

 - Students sign a contract with ONE supervisor only.
-Contracts will be finalized on OnQ.
-Please check the course in OnQ once it becomes available.
+Contracts will be finalized online.
+Please check this space.

 - You write a project proposal and upload on OnQ.